 1. Did the study address a clearly focused issue?

 Sort of – at the start, the study aim is set out as ‘How often do children visit the emergency department in the 5 days before diagnosis of meningitis or septicaemia?‘.
 Actually what the authors are asking is ‘Does having repeat presentations prior to admission for meningitis or septicaemia affect outcome?‘.

-The authors do not directly answer the first question, although it appears from the data that all 114 children were admitted on second presentation to hospital.
+The authors do not directly answer the first question, although it appears from the data that all 114 children were admitted on the second presentation to the hospital.